UMAprotocol/UMIPs/umip-add_priceidentifiers_PolygonTVL_PolygonTVLinv.md

 # Motivation
 TVL of Defi projects are still pretty volatile so if you can predict where TVL will go you need some tools for investing based on TVL.

 Polygon(Matic) TVL is needed to create a synthetic token that will reflect the Polygon(Matic) TVL.
-These tokens can be minted when investors think that Polygon TVL will decrease.
+These tokens can be minted and sold when investors think that Polygon TVL will decrease.

 Inverted Polygon(Matic) TVL is needed to create a synthetic token that will reflect the inverted Polygon(Matic) TVL.
-These tokens can be minted when investors think that Polygon TVL will increase.
+These tokens can be minted and sold when investors think that Polygon TVL will increase.

 # Data Specifications

-To determine TVL, you should use the project Defi Llama (https://defillama.com/home) and calculate by formulas:
+To determine TVL, you should use the project Defi Llama (https://defillama.com/protocol/polygon) and calculate it in USD by formulas:

 PolygonTVL = Polygon(Matic) TVL / 10^9